 The reality is people can get emotional, so try to keep these tips in mind when budgeting as a couple.

 1. Make the “Joint Bank Account” Talk Happen

 The biggest obstacle I see most couples have is that either one or both people would prefer to keep separate bank accounts.

 I’ve tried keeping separate accounts and transferring funds to a “joint” statement, and it was too much hassle and keeping track of billing/budgets was another layer of work.

 The fact that you and your significant other are getting serious about creating a budget for both of you already implies that a joint bank account should happen.
 If you aren’t willing to have a joint bank account, then why make a budget for the both of you?
 Stick to budgeting for yourself in that case.

 For a couple that is serious about joining their accounts, you both will be on equal footing in discussions regarding your budget later on.

-The wife and I have our own Mint accounts mainly because we both are anal about how we categorize things.
-I like to be more granular while she likes to be more top level.
+The wife and I have our Mint accounts mainly because we both are anal about how we categorize things.
+I like to be more granular while she prefers to be more of a more prominent thinker.

 - What is defined as “pharmacy?”